D7682/Intermediate-Programming/README.md

 ## Additional Notes

 - Ensure you have GCC installed.
 Refer to the provided `GCC Installation Proof Screenshot.png` for verification.
-- For any questions or issues, please contact [your name or instructor's name].

 ## License